medavox/articles/star trek redo.md

 planetary exploration is carried out by specially-trained away-teams (rather than bridge crew),
 launched in drop-ships

-warp drive exists, because it has to, for the star trek universe to work at all
+warp drive exists because it has to, for the star trek universe to work at all
 it's a riff on the alcubierre drive theory
-the UFP operates as an 'Asynchronous Society': because of the time dilation effects of waro drive,
+the UFP operates as an 'Asynchronous Society': because of the time dilation effects of warp drive,
 solar systems are isolated pockets of local time.
 Going on a far intersolar mission means 50 or more years will have passed back home
 this is why starship crew bring their family along!